TRaSH-Guides/Guides/Other/How-to-setup-Torguard-for-port-forwarding.md

 #### **NOTE:**

 >These settings are a recommendation if you want to choose other settings be my guest.
+>
->If you want to support me please use the following [referral link](https://torguard.net/aff.php?aff=5575) and use the following code: `TGLIFE`  to get 50% Off for Life.
+>If you want to support me please use the following [referral link](https://torguard.net/aff.php?aff=5575),
+>and use the following code: `TGLIFE`  to get 50% Off for Life.